wellstyle/linux-server-info/README.md

 # linux-server-info

-A simple shell script to view Linux server information
+A simple shell script to view Linux server information.

+Tested on Ubuntu, CentOS.

 # usage